the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="The_travis_yml_script"></a>
 ### The .travis.yml script

 Travis will report that the build has failed if any commands in the script section return an error.
-Technically any commands can be included in the scrpt, but it is mainly used for running tests.
+Technically any commands can be included in the script, but it is mainly used for running tests.
 A script does not need to be long or complicated, as demonstrated by this example which uses the pytest command to run tests in python scripts:
 ```
 script:
 - pytest
 ```

 If there are steps that need to be done before a project to be considered to be "fully" working these should also be included in the script too.
-Lets say some project needs a figure to be converted to a png file for some reason. the script could included
+Lets say some project needs a figure to be converted to a png file for some reason.
+The script could include
 ```
   - convert figure_name.jpg figure_name.png
 ```